Supplier Qualification in the Pharmaceutical Supply Chain

 The Food and Drug Administration Safety and Innovation Act (FDASIA), was signed into law on July 9, 2012.
 This law significantly expanded the FDA’s authority and strengthened its ability to safeguard and advance public health.
 Section 501 (21 U.S.C.
 351) was amended by clarifying the term current Good Manufacturing Practices (cGMP), which emphasized the importance of maintaining adequate oversight and control over all aspects of pharmaceutical manufacturing.
-These controls include ensuring quality of the entire pharmaceutical supply chain, management of risks, ensuring safety of raw materials and active pharmaceutical ingredients, contract manufacturing and packaging.
-An effective risk based supplier qualification program is critical to ensure the safety, purity, efficacy, and quality of a drug product and meet the FDA’s requirements for maintaining cGMPs.
+These controls include ensuring the quality of the entire pharmaceutical supply chain, management of risks, ensuring the safety of raw materials and active pharmaceutical ingredients, contract manufacturing, and packaging.
+An effective risk-based supplier qualification program is critical to ensure the safety, purity, efficacy, and quality of a drug product and meet the FDA’s requirements for maintaining cGMPs.

 Elements of an Effective Supplier Qualification Program

 An effective supplier qualification program should include, at a minimum, the following critical elements:

 - Formalized Approval Process

 - On-going Performance Monitoring/Oversight

 Before a firm jumps right into the supplier qualification process, it should perform an initial screening of the supplier.
 The screening process should include any potentially impacted departments; such as purchasing, supplier relations, inventory management, shipping and receiving, and quality assurance.
 The initial screening process should confirm that the supplier can meet the specifications for the component or service to be provided, and is properly licensed to manufacture the component being considered for purchase by the firm, or for the service being utilized by the firm.